Dolapo-18/rest-api/README.md

 As we know, JWT-JSON Web Token is an internet standard that defines a compact way of securely transmitting information between parties as JSON object.
-The information that is being trtansmitted can be trusted because it is digitally signed using a secret key with HMAC algorithm.
+The information that is being transmitted can be trusted because it is digitally signed using a secret key with HMAC algorithm.
 Example, a server could generate a token with a claim "User Logged In" to a client, the client will then use that token to verify it is logged in as a user.